CROOKSVILLE FIELD

 Massillion Coalfield (Stark, Wayne, and Summit Counties)

-Palmyra Coalfield (Mahoning and Portage Counties)
+Palmyra Coalfield (Stark and Portage Counties)

-Meigs Creek Coalfield (Noble and Washington Counties)
+Meigs Creek Coalfield (Morgan and Washington Counties)

 EASTERN OHIO COALFIELDS